Pluvie/current/README.md

 To be true to the C way, memory management of these objects is *manual*.
 However, they also come with an arena implementation, which will significantly help in managing the memory.
-If you are used to the classic `malloc`/`free` pairing, writing object constructors and destructory, we suggest that you give a try to the arena approach with __Current__ because we feel that it can be of significant help to the programmer.
+If you are used to the classic `malloc`/`free` pairing, writing object constructors and destructors, we strongly suggest that you give a try to the arena approach with __Current__ because we feel that it can be of significant help to the programmer.
 If not, the arena is completely optional.

 To read more on __Current__ map, set and vector usage, refer to each single section: